-- (d) When an employee, former employee, or personal representative asks for a copy of the DCBS Form 801 or equivalent describing an injury or illness to that employee or former employee, you must give the requester a copy of the DCBS Form 801 or equivalent containing that information by the end of the next business day. - (e) When an authorized employee representative asks for copies of the DCBS Form 801 or equivalent for an establishment where the agent represents employees under a collective bargaining agreement, you must give copies of those forms to the authorized employee representative within 7 calendar days.
+- (f) When an employee, former employee, or personal representative asks for a copy of the DCBS Form 801 or equivalent describing an injury or illness to that employee or former employee, you must give the requester a copy of the DCBS Form 801 or equivalent containing that information by the end of the next business day. - (g) When an authorized employee representative asks for copies of the DCBS Form 801 or equivalent for an establishment where the agent represents employees under a collective bargaining agreement, you must give copies of those forms to the authorized employee representative within 7 calendar days.
 You are only required to give the authorized employee representative information from the releasable part of the DCBS Form 801 or equivalent section titled "Tell us about the case" or a similar section.
-You must remove all other information from the copy of the DCBS Form 801 or equivalent form that you give to the authorized employee representative. - (f) You may not charge for these copies the first time.
-However, if one of the designated persons asks for additional copies, you may assess a reasonable charge for retrieving and copying the records. - (21) Reporting Fatalities and Hospitalizations to Oregon OSHA.
-You must report the following to Oregon OSHA at 1-800-922-2689 or 503-378-3272 within the given time limits: - (a) Fatalities 8 hours after occurrence or employer knowledge
+You must remove all other information from the copy of the DCBS Form 801 or equivalent form that you give to the authorized employee representative. - (h) You may not charge for these copies the first time.
+However, if one of the designated persons asks for additional copies, you may assess a reasonable charge for retrieving and copying the records. - (21) Providing Records to Government Representatives.
+When an authorized government representative asks for the records you keep in compliance with this standard, you must provide copies of the records within 4 business hours.
+Authorized government representatives are: - (a) A representative of the Oregon Department of Consumer and Business Services. - (b) A representative of the Secretary of Labor conducting an inspection or investigation under the Act. - (c) A representative of the Secretary of Health and Human Services (including the National Institute for Occupational Safety and Health NIOSH) conducting an investigation under Section 20(b) of the Act. - (22) Requests from the Bureau of Labor Statistics or DCBS.
+If you receive a Survey of Occupational Injuries and Illnesses Form from the Bureau of Labor Statistics (BLS), or a BLS designee, or a request for data from the Oregon Department of Consumer and Business Services, you must promptly complete the form and return it following the instructions on the survey form. - (23) Prohibition against discrimination.
+Oregon Revised Statute 654.062(5) prohibits discrimination against an employee for reporting a work-related fatality, injury or illness.
+It also protects the employee who files a safety and health complaint, asks for access to this rule, records, or otherwise exercises any rights afforded by law or rule.